Poteen: The Irish Liquor

 Putting Irish Potatoes to use

 As covered in the Irish Buzz series Irish Potatoes: The Spud in Irish Food Traditions, the arrival of the all-conquering South American tuber was to forever alter the face of fair Erin’s Isle.
-The introduction of the potato was truly a pivotal point on the Irish path, and its emergence as a food for the masses sent a lightning bolt through society.
-But potatoes in Ireland not only provided the peasant with a stunningly potent source of nutrition, they gave him a new edge.
+The introduction of the potato was truly a pivotal point on the Irish path, and its emergence as a food for the masses sent a lightning bolt through this overwhelmingly rural country.
+But potatoes in Ireland not only provided the peasant with a stunningly potent source of nutrition, they also gave him a new edge in other fields.

 It isn’t quite clear how much potcheen the Irish farmer was soon making from potatoes and how much from grains and other crops.
 But by a certain point in Irish history, periodically liquidating a portion of your assets had become common practice.
 The thirsty peasant now had a liquor-making product that was both easy to cultivate and could be sourced locally – from the potato farm out back.